CherryElla/api-for-social-network/README.md

 `$ npm install --save-dev nodemon`

 ### Running
-Now that you have your environment set up, you can use the following commands to seed the database, and start the server:
+Now that you have your environment set up, you can use the following command to start the server:

-`$ npm run seed`
 `$ npm run dev`

 Next, using your API testing platform of choice (I have linked below two popular platforms) go ahead and test your endpoints!